 - Wildlife is abundant in the Rockies you may see Bighorn sheep, eagles and deer

 What You Can Expect

 The most popular of all the Arkansas' sections is Browns Canyon.
-On this full days adventure, enjoy 18 miles of whitewater rafting in this beautiful boulder-strewn Browns Canyon.
+On this full days adventure, enjoy whitewater rafting in this beautiful boulder-strewn Browns Canyon.

 Exciting rapids like Pinball, Zoom-Flume, Big Drop, Seven Stairs and Widow-maker punctuate the canyon.

 Wildlife is abundant in the Rockies!
 Bighorn sheep, eagles, deer, beaver, and coyotes can often be seen during your river trip.

 This tour is seasonal and only operates from May to September.

 The Arkansas River in central Colorado begins in the high mountains of the Mosquito and Sawatch Ranges near Leadville.
 It winds its way south and east through the mountains and eventually onto the Great Plains.
 There, the river meanders across Colorado, Kansas, Oklahoma, and Arkansas before becoming the Mississippi River's second largest tributary.